 Marketing Automation software such as Hubspot, Marketo and Eloqua, can have quite a high monthly fee (<£1000) and can be quite time consuming to implement but there are now some more cost effective alternatives.

-In fact we are now in a position to offer free marketing automation software to our clients that are doing 2 or more days per month on SEO or other projects.
+In fact we are now in a position to offer marketing automation campaigns to our clients with our agency package from SharpSpring

 Q5: Where do you see PPC in 2015?